 5. Check Backup Logs

-From time to time is good to check the backups logs and make sure there isn’t any error that is preventing the backup for being done.
+From time to time is good to check the backup logs and make sure there isn’t any error that is preventing the backup from being done.
 The backup is done automatically and you may forget that is even there, that’s why is important to see that is running and is not having issues.

 6. Backup Retention Period